How to scan B&W line art

 Now you have a super hi resolution digital file of you artwork that you can use for printing.
 The file size is even more reasonable than a jpeg thanks to the LZW compression option.
 This method also works for colour pieces but requires some extra steps.

-8. Make a copy of the file (as not to overrwite your hi-res B&W file
+2. Make a copy of the file (as not to overwrite your hi-res B&W file

 1. File / Save As / jpeg (or whatever works for you)

-9. Open up Adobe Illustraor (or similar software)
+9. Open up Adobe Illustrator (or similar software)

-10. Create a new file the final print size of you document
+10. Create a new file the final print dimensions of your document

 11. Place the colour jpeg file

-12. Then place the B&W line art over that (they have the same dimensions, although one has a 300dpi resolution and the other 1200dpi)
+12. Then place the B&W line art over that (they have the same dimensions, although one has a 300dpi resolution and the other 1200dpi, they will line up exactly)

 13. Save as a PDF (or whatever file you need)